Scritik/prestui/README.md

 - Create a fork of this repo
 - Create a new branch like "feature-xxxxxx"
-- Commit your changes on this branch
+- Commit your changes on the dev branch
 - Create your pull request on GitHub

 ## License